Sports Direct enters fitness market with gym deal

 As part of a company voluntary agreement (CVA) with landlords agreed in March, LA fitness put 33 of its 80 fitness clubs up for sale.
 LA fitness is owned by management and several of its lending banks.

-Sports Direct’s UK rival JD Sports Fashion made a trial move into the fitness market earlier this year, opening a gym in Hull, northern England.
-(Editing by Andrew Roche)
+Sports Direct’s UK rival JD Sports Fashion (JD.L) made a trial move into the fitness market earlier this year, opening a gym in Hull, northern England.